 Help is available though and reaching out to someone, even though it can seem really daunting, is so important…..
 Our thoughts and feelings are temporary, suicide is permanent.

-How to tell someone I am having thoughts of suicide?
+How do I tell someone I am having thoughts of suicide?

 It’s understandable that you might be feeling nervous about telling someone, worrying about how they will react and what they might think of you?